vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section04/index.md

 };
 ```

-Or it can be built from dynamic values:
+Or it could be built from dynamic values:

 ```javascript
 const DOMAIN = process.env.DOMAIN;